LongntLe/Tradingsystem/README.md

 ```
 - time
 - threading
+- seaborn (for data visualization)

 ## Other
-Contact long.le@minerva.kgi.edu and hoang.nguyen@minerva.kgi.edu for more details
+Contact long.le@minerva.kgi.edu and hoang.nguyen@minerva.kgi.edu for more details.
 Task distribution will be according to project list google sheets file.